 It is also meaningful to know that cord blood is an emerging therapy for children who have acquired neurological disorders, such as cerebral palsy.
 Published study results have shown that cord blood is effective as a therapy for cerebral palsy, which effects 1 in 303 eight year old children in the United States (CDC).

-Are the stem cells in umbilical cord blood "embryonic"?
+Are the stem cells in cord blood "embryonic"?

 NO!
 There is no ethical controversy regarding cord blood stem cells.

-What is the public versus private debate in cord blood banking?
+What is the public versus private banking debate?

 Cord blood can either be donated to a public bank for the benefit of patients who are searching for donors, or it can be stored privately for the baby's family.
 At this time, parents in most countries must choose between these two options, they cannot do both at once.
 Nowadays the lines between the types of cord blood banks and the kinds of therapies that they offer are becoming blurred.
 Parent's Guide to Cord Blood Foundation strives to represent all groups in the cord blood community and to build bridges between them.

-What is the most important thing for the media and parents to know about cord blood?
+What is the most important thing to know about cord blood?